 Exactly where it will be found differs from bank to bank, but you will have to set up an online account first if you have not done so already.
 On my bank’s website, I can see the last 4 digits of all accounts once logged in.
 To see the full number, you have to select the account then click the eye icon to view more.

 Your account number is usually also shown on digital and physical bank statements that you receive every month.
 It will usually be found in the top corner.

 If you don’t receive physical statements in the mail (or cannot find one), all you have to do is log into your online portal to search for your bank account number.
 Typically, there will be options in the top menu where you may navigate to statements and download that last few months.

 More Reading: Learn more information about your bank account.

 Bank Routing Number

 Your bank routing number is another thing that is important to know where to locate.
-The routing number is also found on the check or can be found on your bank’s website.
+You can find the routing number on the check or on your bank’s website.
 Your bank may have only one routing such as Navy Federal or multiple like Wells Fargo.
 You can find a list of all the numbers on the website, or log in to your account to see your specific one.